QPod/lab-foundation/README.md

 ### 2. Start the container

-Change the value of`IMG` and `WORKDIR` to your choices in the script below, and run the script.
+Change the value of `IMG` and `WORKDIR` to your choices in the script below, and run the script.
 Shutdown Jupyter or other service/program which are using port 8888 or 9999.

-For Linux/macOS, run this in bash/terminal:
+#### For Linux/macOS, run this in bash/terminal

 ```shell
 IMG="qpod/qpod:full"